 - Ideas for how to respectfully respond to someone else using one of these expressions when talking about autism and your child.

-*It is important to note that although the autism self-advocacy movement is primarily fueled by verbal autistics with the ability to self-advocate, there are other nonverbal autistics who are more severely affected and also advocate for autism acceptance and condemn the negative language used by many people when talking about autism.
+It is important to note that although it is easier to find verbal autistics in support of neurodiversity, there are other nonverbal autistics who are more severely affected and also advocate for autism acceptance and condemn the negative language used by many people when talking about autism.

 The Top 5 Language Mistakes is free for anyone who subscribes to our monthly mailing list.